holmesrichards/pmf/README.md

 **Untested hardware and software — Do not assume anything works!**

-This is a multimode VCF based on a [design](https://electricdruid.net/multimode-filters-part-2-pole-mixing-filters) by Electric Druid.
+This is a multimode VCF based on a [design](https://electricdruid.net/multimode-filters-part-2-pole-mixing-filters) by Electric Druid (ED).
 It uses pole mixing to achieve multiple filter behaviors.

 ## Design notes